JackDanger/faces101/README.md

 ## Tuesday

-b.
-Playing with jQuery events and seeing things move across the page
+> Playing with jQuery events and seeing things move across the page

 Primary concepts: